rbaumgar/openshift-logging/README.md

 ## Install Cluster Observability Operator

+The Cluster Observability Operator is required for the UI in the OpenShift console to display the log content.

 ```sh
 $ oc apply -f operators/coo/uiplugin-logging.yaml
 uiplugin.observability.openshift.io/logging created
 ```

-Go to the OpenShift console and the "refresh web console" pops up.
+Go to the OpenShift console and wait until the "refresh web console" pops up.
 Then the UIPlugin is available.

 ![](/images/refresh_webconsole.png)

-## View Logs as Admin
+## View Logs as Cluster Admin

 Administrator - Observe - Logs